Skip to main content

 Incoming task widget

-Once you assign a task to contributors, they receive notification email along with the notification in their Incoming task widget.
+When you assign a task to contributors, they’ll receive a notification email as well as a notification in their Incoming task widget.
+This widget helps contributors keep track of their assigned tasks and manage their workload efficiently.

 Translation status

-The translations (items) that are included in the task have a status of completed or uncompleted.
-This status is changed either once a translation is updated or by clicking the status icon in the editor manually.
-You can learn more about other translation statuses in the corresponding doc.
+Translations included in a task have a status of either completed or uncompleted.
+The status updates automatically when a translation is updated or can be manually changed by clicking the status icon in the editor.

-Please note that if the Auto-mark items as completed on edit option was disabled during the task creation, users will see two buttons:
+If the Auto-mark items as completed on edit option was disabled during task creation, contributors will see two options when saving translations:

 • Save translation only